Sieep-Coding/med-to-md/README.md

 # Medium article to Markdown

-A simple python script to convert medium articles to markdown via a `.md` file
+A simple python script to convert medium articles to markdown.

 #### Why?